rancher/docs/content/rke/latest/en/config-options/cloud-providers/vsphere/_index.md

     {{< img "/img/rancher/vsphere-node-driver-cloudprovider.png" "vsphere-node-driver-cloudprovider">}}

 8. Click on **Edit as YAML**
 9. Insert the following structure to the pre-populated cluster YAML.
-In versions prior to v2.3.0, it has to be defined as a top level field.
-In versions v2.3.0 and higher, it has to be placed under `rancher_kubernetes_engine_config`.
+As of Rancher v2.3+, this structure must be placed under `rancher_kubernetes_engine_config`.
+In versions prior to v2.3, it has to be defined as a top level field.
 Note that the `name` *must* be set to `vsphere`.
 Refer to the [configuration reference](#configuration-reference) to learn about the properties of the `vsphereCloudProvider` directive.

     ```yaml
+    rancher_kubernetes_engine_config: # Required as of Rancher v2.3+
       cloud_provider:
           name: vsphere
           vsphereCloudProvider:
               [Insert provider configuration]
     ```

 10. Configure the **Node Pools** per your requirements while ensuring to use a node template that enables disk UUIDs for the VMs (See [Annex - Enable disk UUIDs for vSphere VMs]).